rustybrozen/rustybrozen/README.md

 ## About

-Hi, I'm Truong (Russell).
+Hi, I'm Truong (Russell), also known as Anh Pan.
 I am a junior developer.

 Developer of high-performance web/mobile apps and intelligent automation bots, Also passionate about self-hosting and system architecture